-7. The apparatus must not signal a hit made by the blade whipping over to hit the opponent while in contact with his blade or guard.
+7. The apparatus must not signal a touch made by the blade whipping over to touch the opponent while in contact with his blade or guard.

-8. After a hit has been registered, a subsequent hit made by the other fencer will only be registered if it occurs within a maximum delay of 300-350 milliseconds.
+8. After a touch has been registered, a subsequent touch made by the other fencer will only be registered if it occurs within a maximum delay of 300-350 milliseconds.

-The fact that a hit arrived on one fencer before a hit arrived on the other will not be indicated.
+The fact that a touch arrived on one fencer before a touch arrived on the other will not be indicated.